lukewhrit/scarecrow/readme.md

  └── layout.html
 ```

+`pages/index.md` is pretty plain, `layout.html` however has some special things going on with it. `layout.html` serves as the base HTML file for all content on your site.
+You should define the styles and layout of your site here.

+Scarecrow will inject your sites content into this file where it finds a `<scarecrow-body />` tag.

+Scarecrow does not yet support custom layouts per file.
+We are interested in possibly implementing this in the future.

 ## Contributors

 Scarecrow is built entirely from contributors to the Open-Source community.
+Here are some of the notable contributors to Scarecrow:

 * [Luke Whrit <lukewhrit@gmail.com>](https://github.com/lukewhrit) - Lead developer and maintainer.

+Scarecrow is **not** supported by and has no interest in pandering to any corporation.

 ## License